 “Our North America revenues were down 5% compared to the prior quarter as a result of the lower U.S. land rig count, contract renewals that result in lower stimulation pricing and activity disruptions associated with Hurricane Isaac,” Lesar said.
 “The U.S. land rig count declined sequentially by 68 rigs, or approximately 4%, as operators continued to decrease their gas-directed activity.

 “The oil-directed rig count was up 44, or 3%, this quarter as customers continue to shift their budgets toward basins with better economics.
 However, this increase was insufficient to offset the 18% reduction in gas rig count.”

-The North American Completion and Production segment's operating margin continued to come under pressure in the quarter.
-After posting a 1.7% operating margin low for 3Q2009, and peaking with a 32.5% operating margin in 3Q2011, the segment's operating margin plummeted again, tallying 12.9% for 3Q2012.
+Halliburton’s North American Completion and Production segment’s operating margin continued to come under pressure in the third quarter.
+After posting a 1.7% operating margin low for 3Q2009, and peaking with a 32.5% operating margin in 3Q2011, the segment’s operating margin has plummeted again, tallying 12.9% for 3Q2012.